Freedom of movement: Mercosur

 The Mercosur alliance between Argentina, Bolivia, Brazil, Paraguay and Uruguay includes a freedom of movement area between its member states and five other associate states.
 Citizens don't require a passport to travel through other Mercosur or associate countries.
 Freedom of movement also extends to certain associated countries (Chile, Colombia, Ecuador and Peru), citizens of which can also travel to their territories without the need of a passport..

 Central America

-The Central America-4 Border Control Agreement abolished in 2006 land border checks among El Salvador, Guatemala, Honduras, and Nicaragua.
+The Central America-4 Border Control Agreement, signed in 2006, abolished land border checks among El Salvador, Guatemala, Honduras, and Nicaragua.
 The countries have adopted a harmonized external border and visitor policy.

 Australia and New Zealand

 The Trans-Tasman Travel Arrangement covers movement of respective citizens of Australia and New Zealand between those countries.

 The Trans-Tasman Travel Arrangement between Australia and New Zealand allows citizens of each country to move between, and work within, the two countries with few limitations.
 The arrangement also extends to holders of permanent resident and resident return visas of Australia.